maxSIMhealth/GEN/README.md

   > settings.SENDGRID_SANDBOX_MODE_IN_DEBUG=False
   > send_mail('testing', 'my message', 'hello@serverdomain.com', ['personal@example.com'], fail_silently=False)
   ```
-  - If the command was successfull, the output will be `1` and you should get an email.
+  - If the command was successful, the output will be `1` and you should get an email.

 ### Start/stop the server